 The thing is, that play staved off an epic Vikings collapse.
 They led the Saints 17-0 at halftime at U.S. Bank Stadium before falling apart.
 The comeback was basically one play — an amazing but fortunate one at that.

 Timberwolves over Nuggets, Game 7, 2024 Western Conference semifinals: Denver led 58-38 early in the second half of the deciding game of the conference semifinals.
 The host Nuggets had a 96.8% chance of winning at that moment.
-But the Wolves stormed back to claim a 98-90 win, advancing to the conference finals.
+But the Wolves stormed back to claim a 98-90 victory, advancing to the conference finals.

-That was an amazing win, with bonus points for it coming in an elimination game.
+That was an amazing victory, with bonus points for it coming in an elimination game.
 But the Lynx faced even longer odds later in the game in a round of the playoffs two levels past what the Wolves faced.

 A trio of Wild Game 7 comebacks: The Wild have won three Game 7s in their franchise history, accounting for three of the four times they have won a playoff series.
 In the 2003 playoffs, they stunned Colorado by scoring the tying goal with less than five minutes left in regulation before Andrew Brunette’s game-winner in overtime of Game 7.
 In the next round, they were down 2-0 to host Vancouver in Game 7 before storming back to win 4-2 (including three goals in the third).
-And in the 2014 playoffs they scored the tying goal with 2:27 left in regulation before winning 5-4 in overtime of Game 7.
+And in the 2014 playoffs, they scored the tying goal with 2:27 left in regulation before winning 5-4 in overtime of Game 7.

 1987 World Series Game 6: The Twins were down 3-2 in the series and 5-2 entering the bottom of the fifth inning of a win-or-go-home Game 6 against the Cardinals in the 1987 World Series.
-But they erupted for four runs in each of their next two times up — a Don Baylor three-run homer and a Kent Hrbek grand slam were the big hits — to win 11-5 before following up with a Game 7 win and their first championship.
+But they erupted for four runs in each of their next two times up — a Don Baylor three-run homer and a Kent Hrbek grand slam were the big hits — to win 11-5 before following up with a Game 7 victory and their first championship.

 That was clutch, to be sure, particularly in an elimination game in the final series.
 But even down 5-2, Baseball Reference still gave the Twins a 19% chance of winning.